Harry-Stack256/Project_1/README.md

 # Project_1
-This is a project gor class i hope to learj a lot from this project
+This is a project for school.